To learn more about our different access pathways for our medicines in development, see the pathway summaries and contact emails below.

 For more information, see our Access to Investigational Medicines Policy.

-On behalf of eligible patients, we're pleased that France's health authority (ANSM) has authorized BOT+BAL for French patients that through the AAC program—a positive step that validates its potential and provides fully reimbursed treatment in a hospital setting.
+On behalf of eligible patients, we're pleased that France's health authority (ANSM) has authorized BOT+BAL for French patients through the AAC program—a positive step that validates its potential and provides fully reimbursed treatment in a hospital setting.

 Treatment under AAC is governed by a national protocol that standardizes patient eligibility, treatment administration, data collection and follow-up under France’s ANSM.
 This means structured access with expert oversight and patient monitoring to ensure the best care is provided.

 Who may qualify?
-Adult patients with:
+Adult French patients with:

 European Union and European Economic Area (EU/EEA) residents may be able to access treatment via cross-border care, often with home insurance coverage (check insurance for prior approval).